Universal principles for healthy eating

-However, all people in the world have always eaten grains, roots, legumes, vegetables, and fruits.
+However, all peoples of the world have always consumed grains, roots, legumes, vegetables, and fruits.

 Universal ancestral practices

-Throughout the world, there are also constants in the preparation of certain foods in order to preserve them: salting, drying, smoking.
-Similarly, milk is frequently consumed in a sour or curdled state.
-This is done to reduce bacterial contamination and to improve its nutritional quality.
+Throughout the world, we also find consistent methods in the preparation of certain foods to preserve them: salting, drying, smoking.
+Similarly, milk is frequently consumed curdled or soured.
+This is primarily intended to reduce bacterial contamination and improve its nutritional quality.

-The same is true for the lacto-fermentation of vegetables.
-Here again, it allows to preserve them while increasing their nutritional value.
-This process is coming back in fashion today.
+The same is true for the lactofermentation of vegetables.
+This also allows them to be preserved while increasing their nutritional value.
+This process is now making a comeback.

-Green leaves are widely consumed throughout the world, whether it is amaranth, pumpkin, sweet potato and cassava leaves, or wild salads such as dandelion, lettuce, etc. These leaves are rich in beta-carotene, which is a major source of vitamin C. These leaves are rich in beta-carotene, vitamin C (ascorbic acid), iron and calcium.
-People have always naturally consumed foods that are beneficial to their health, as do animals.
+Green leaves are widely consumed around the world, whether amaranth, pumpkin, sweet potato, and cassava leaves, or wild salads such as dandelion, lettuce, etc. These leaves are rich in beta-carotene, vitamin C (ascorbic acid), iron, and calcium.
+People have always naturally consumed foods that are beneficial to their health, just as animals do.

-In the same way, the germination of leguminous seeds is an ancestral practice.
-It increases their bioavailability and thus the absorption by the body of nutrients such as iron, zinc, magnesium, or certain amino acids.
-This practice is also becoming very popular again among those who are looking for a healthy diet.
+Similarly, sprouting legume seeds is an ancestral practice.
+It helps increase their bioavailability and therefore the body’s absorption of nutrients such as iron, zinc, magnesium, and certain amino acids.
+This practice is also becoming very popular again among those looking for a healthy diet.

-With the arrival of urbanization and the development of the food industry, the wisdom of food has been challenged.
-The basic products have been increasingly refined (sugar, flour…), packaged with salt, sugar, glutamate and more or less toxic additives.
+With the arrival of urbanization and the development of the agri-food industry, dietary wisdom has been undermined.
+Basic products have become increasingly refined (sugar, flour, etc.), packaged with heavy amounts of salt, sugar, glutamate, and more or less toxic additives.

-Moreover, television and the media promote these products relentlessly, for the benefit of the food industry, and in defiance of food wisdom.
-This has generated important changes in eating habits, including in poor countries.
-We are therefore witnessing a significant deterioration in health.
+Furthermore, television and the media relentlessly promote these products, to the definite benefit of the agri-food industry, and in defiance of dietary wisdom.
+This has led to significant changes in eating habits, including in poor countries.
+As a result, we are witnessing a significant deterioration in health.

-It is now crucial to return to dietary wisdom.
-To counter the propaganda and aggressive marketing of junk food vendors, it is important that influential figures speak out publicly to restore balance.
-The Internet can also play a valuable role in reinformation.
+It is crucial today to return to dietary wisdom.
+To counter the propaganda and aggressive marketing of junk food vendors, it is important for influential figures to speak out publicly to restore balance.
+The internet can also play a valuable role in re-educating.

-Returning to food wisdom means understanding that commercial interests never rhyme with altruism and people’s health.
-It is a matter of getting back to fresh and natural products, if possible grown without chemicals.
-This also implies taking the time to prepare and cook them oneself.
-Similarly for babies, it is essential to give priority to breast milk and local and natural products.
+Returning to dietary wisdom means understanding that commercial interests never go hand in hand with altruism and the health of people.
+It means reconnecting as much as possible with fresh and natural products, preferably grown without chemicals.
+This also means taking the time to prepare and cook them yourself.
+Similarly, when it comes to babies, it is essential to favor breast milk and local, natural products.

 The principles of Chinese dietetics